Rewilding Faith: A Walk Between Two Worlds

 The problem is that many people have become so disconnected from their natural surroundings that they no longer consider themselves part of nature.
 They live as though they somehow transcend nature when, in reality, they are very much a part of it and deeply dependent on it.

 That way of thinking inevitably causes us to separate our spirituality from the environment that sustains us.
-When we do, we miss the Divine revelation made available to us through creation.
+When we do, we miss the Divine revelation made available through creation.

 The truth is that Sunday morning church services are not the only place we can encounter God.
 Of course, I’m not opposed to church gatherings on Sunday (or any day for that matter).
 Believe me, I have spent more time in Sunday church gatherings than most.
 Still, if I’m totally honest, I think much of what gets passed off as “the Presence of God” in those settings isn’t much more than an entirely predictable emotional response to moving music and inspiring rhetoric.